tfpauly/privacy-proxy/draft-private-access-tokens.md

 This may be desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

+# Deployment Considerations {$deploy}

+# Issuer Key Rollout

+TODO(smhendrickson): Issuers need to advertise new keys, and communicate the 'safe' rollout period before using them to sign.
+Verifiers need to check with both keys.

 # IANA Considerations {#iana}

 ## Authentication Scheme